w3c/wcag-act-rules/content/html-page-lang-matches-default-ucwvc8.md

 #### Failed Example 1

-This page has `lang` attribute value of `da` (Danish), which does not matches the [default language of the page][default page language].
+This page has a `lang` attribute value of `da` (Danish), which does not match the [default language of the page][default page language].
 The default language is English because all words are English.

 ```html
 <html lang="da">